oduwsdl/TwitterLabels/README.md

 ### Dataset
 1. realDonaldTrump_LabeledTweets.tsv: Labelled tweets/retweets by @realDonaldTrump from May 25, 2020 through Nov 25, 2020 (six months).

+ a.
+Date

+ b.
+What's labeled?
+T/RT
+  * T - Tweet authored by Donal Trump is labeled.
+  * RT - Original tweet that was retweeted/ quote tweeted by Donal Trump is labeled.
+  * T&RT - Both the original tweet that was quote tweeted by Donal Trump and his quote tweet is labeled.

+ c.
+Tweet_ID

+ d.
+Type
+  * F - Fact checked
+  * V - Twitter rules violated
+  * F&V - Has both
+  * RT - Trump's tweet is not labeled but the original tweeted that he retweeted is labeled

+ e.
+Our Categorization: F(1) V(0)
+  * 1 - Fact-check label
+  * 0 - "Violated Twitte Rules" label

 2. voilationlabels_trump_2020-11-10.csv: Tweets labeled for violating Twitter rules.
 3. Extract_labels_mementos: Contain data files and code to extract labels from old UI mementos in IA.